 Having said that, here are some things you may encounter as well that a little foresight may help prepare you for.

-No In-Person Banking: If you are a procrastinator or tech-resistant in any respect, you may find the lack of in-person banking to be an obstacle at times.
+No In-Person Branches: If you are a procrastinator or tech-resistant in any respect, you may find the lack of in-person options to be an obstacle at times.
 I, personally, fall a little into both of those categories.

-In the past, when I need cash in my account right now or had an unexpected need to write a check, only to find I don’t have any checks left (classic), I would run to the bank and get a temporary fix.
-Really, any time I had a banking issue, I prefer to go into the bank and talk with a human being to work through the problem.
+In the past, when I needed cash in my account right now or had an unexpected need to write a check, only to find I don’t have any checks left (classic), I would run to a local branch and get a temporary fix.
+Really, any time I have a banking issue, I prefer to go into the bank and talk with a human being to work through the problem.

-Of course, in the case of an online bank, this isn’t possible.
-That means I have had to anticipate future banking needs like a responsible person.
+Of course, in the case of an online institution, this isn’t possible.
+That means I have had to anticipate future financial needs like a responsible person.

 While it would have been nice to run into the bank and get a temporary check to make that important transfer, ordering checks was pretty simple through Aspiration—I just emailed a request for checks, and the next day the order was placed for my first (free) order of 25 checks.
 I received my checks about 2 weeks later.